canonical/subiquity/documentation/autoinstall-reference.md

 This section historically used the same format as curtin, [which is documented here](https://curtin.readthedocs.io/en/latest/topics/apt_source.html).
 Nonetheless, some key differences with the format supported by curtin have been introduced:

  * Subiquity supports an alternative format for the `primary` section, allowing to configure a list of candidate primary mirrors.
 During installation, subiquity will automatically test the specified mirrors and select the first one that seems usable.
 This new behavior is only activated when the `primary` section is wrapped in the `mirror-selection` section.
+ * The `fallback` key controls what subiquity should do if no primary mirror is usable.
  * The `geoip` key controls whether a geoip lookup is done to determine the correct country mirror.

 The default is: